 About Me (In My Own Words)

 Echocardiograms, a Cardiac MRI and TEE revealed part of the tissue band remains, which is impacting the aortic and mitral valve.
-For the first time, I was told I have an aneurysm of the aortic root and ascending aorta (which hovered around 4.8 cm - 5.0 cm for several years).
+For the first time, I also was told I have an aneurysm of the aortic root and ascending aorta (which hovered around 4.8 cm - 5.0 cm for several years).
 My cardiologist in Montana advised we watch things and pursue means to reduce pressures in the heart (Beta Blockers).

 My cardiologist retired, and I initiated a relationship with Mayo Clinic in Phoenix, as we are now snowbirds living in the West Valley of Phoenix.
 The testing has added a few new wrinkles and suggests some progression of concerns.
 My aortic aneurysm has been measured at 5.3 cm and 5.7 cm in the ascending aorta and aortic root, respectively.
 Both aortic and mitral valves are in the moderate-severe range of regurgitation.
 I am completely asymptomatic, and walk several miles a day and swim several times a week.